Hydrodynamic theory of wetting by active particles: Introduction

-The remainder of this paper is structured as follows: Sec.~\ref{sec:model-etc} gives a short review of the equilibrium theory of wetting and defines the model studied here.
-Sec.~\ref{sec:steady} presents the surface phase diagram to describe steady-state wetting, and characterises the wetting states and their transition.
-Sec.~\ref{sec:dynamic} then analyses the dynamical pathway of transitions between the fully- and partially-wet states.
-We first qualitatively characterise the dynamical mechanism, and then derive a minimal model to recreate this dynamics and understand the origins of the novel pathway.
-Sec.~\ref{sec:discussion} summarises our conclusions, including a discussion of the results and their implications.
+The remainder of this paper is structured as follows: in Section \ref{sec:background}, we provide a short review of relevant results from the equilibrium theory of wetting.
+In Section \ref{sec:model} we define precisely the hydrodynamic model studied here, as well as its numerical implementation.
+Section \ref{sec:results} then presents the surface phase diagram and characterises the wetting states and their transition, as well as introducing the nonequilibrium effects evident in active wetting.
+Finally, Section \ref{sec:discussion} summarises our conclusions, discussing the results presented here and in \cite{Grodzinski2026a}, and directions for continued research.